soy001/cse15l-lab-reports/lab-report-5-week-10.md

 **This is where we should add more code:**
 ![Image](/screenshots/Pt5_b.png)
-Before we create the potentialLink String, we should check to make sure that the closed bracket is right before the open parenthesis.
-That's why the CSE15L implementation recognized the foo as a real link, because it didn't recognize the space.
+Before we create the potentialLink String, we should check to make sure that the close bracket is right before the open parenthesis.
+That's why the CSE15L implementation recognized the foo as a real link, because it overlooked the space.